5 EASY STEPS TO ENROLL:

 Parents should attend “Parent Night” prior to class start date.
 Check the CLASS CALENDAR for dates and times.

 - The Enrollment Form For Centerline Driving School must be completed and signed by both student and parent by the end of the first class.

 - All records, tests, and contracts require your full legal name.

 - Students should bring a notebook or binder for class.

-- Parents should observe drives #1 and #2 with their child.
+- Parents are encouraged to observe drives #1 and #2 with their child.

-- It is recommended that all course work and drives be completed within 18 weeks from class start date.
+- It is recommended that all coursework and drives be completed within 18 weeks from the class start date.

 Centerline Driving School Class Rules: